 - There were enough staff to support and meet people's nutritional needs.
-We saw people were supported with meals in a dignified way. - People told us they enjoyed the food and said, "I like this cottage pie".
-Alternative menus were available, if and when people changed their minds. - Kitchen staff were aware of people's dietary preferences and ensured special diets were catered for.
+We saw people were supported with meals in a dignified way. - People told us they enjoyed the food.
+One person said, "Very good choice".
+A relative said "(Person) enjoys it, has enough.
+(Person) eats it". - We saw people had an enjoyable dining experience.
+Some people chose to have meals in their rooms and staff respected that.
+People had the same dining experience and support wherever they chose to have their meal. - Kitchen staff were aware of people's dietary preferences and ensured special diets were catered for.
+Alternative menus were available, if and when people changed their minds or requested an alternative meal.